 The nature of a solar eclipse is such that when they do occur, they are only visible from certain parts of the world.
 And for that reason, they are a cause for much celebration.
 In 2022, there will be two opportunities to behold this spectacle for yourself, so we're here to help you find and book a solar eclipse trip based on your unique preferences.

 When does the next solar eclipse occur?

-The next solar eclipses will take place on Thursday, June 10th 2021, and will be visible in the sky over parts of North America, Europe and Asia and on December 4th in Antarctica and in the south of Latin America, Africa and Australia.
+The next solar eclipses will take place on April 30th 2022, and will be visible in the sky over parts of South America and Antarctica and on October 25th which will be visible in Europe and to some extent in Asia and Africa.

 How can I save money?

 To experience this phenomenon and save money, become a TourRadar member (it's quick, easy and free) and be the first to book when prices drop.